OSC/osc-machete/README.md

 Or, clone the repo into your home directory and change the path in your gem file to point to this directory.

+**Note: these are not the right directions yet for AweSim developers.
+Once we have an initial version, we will tag it and then install it as a gem on Glenn.
+Then users can use it by simply gem 'osc-machete' to use the latest one installed or specify a version that is installed.**

+## Usage

 TODO: Write usage instructions here